It'll be okay when the baby is born, I'll be able to move more then.

 5- Seeing washing on the line, floating in the summer breeze

-6- Cooking a really nice meal, and knowing someone enjoyed it
+6- Cooking a really nice meal, and knowing someone enjoyed

 7- Fresh bedding